markdias/myai-notes/README.md

 - **Local Storage**: All notes are stored in your browser's localStorage - no server, no cloud
 - **Markdown Rendering**: Expanded notes are rendered with beautiful Markdown formatting
 - **Persistent Formatting**: Applied AI output keeps its Markdown structure even after reloading the page
+- **Selective Regeneration**: Highlight a saved passage to rewrite just that section without regenerating the entire note
 - **Auto-Save**: Notes are automatically saved as you type
 - **Export/Import**: Export individual notes as .txt files or all notes as JSON